camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ### Versions before 0.25.0

-In versions before 0.25.0 management endpoints look differently, therefore we recommend to reconfigure for next versions.
+In versions before 0.25.0 management endpoints look differently, therefore we recommend reconfiguring for next versions.

 |Name|Before 0.25.0| Starting with 0.25.0|
 |----|-------------|--------|